 I am a PhD candidate at the University of Edinburgh, researching modernist consciousness in the contemporary Irish novel.
 This includes the application of Marxist and narratological theories, and an examination of post-Celtic Tiger Irish culture, to the work of authors including Eimear McBride, Mike McCormack, Anakana Schofield and Kevin Barry.
 My PhD is funded by the Wolfson Foundation.
 I also have a wider interest in the contemporary modernist novel, including the work of Jon McGregor, Will Self and James Kelman.

 I also have an academic interest in fantasy, Weird, and sci-fi literature.
 In 2017 I gave a conference paper on ‘Biology as (unstable) geography in the Southern Reach trilogy by Jeff VanderMeer’ to the Placing, Spacing, Displacing conference at the University of Malta.
-An expanded version of this paper will appear in the Maltese journal antae in late 2017.
+An expanded version of this paper appeared in the Maltese journal antae in 2018.

 Two of my articles have been published on University of Edinburgh blog platform Inciting Sparks:

 - The Song of a Poet: Leonard Cohen, Bob Dylan and the Boundaries of Literature

 - City of Literature?
 Opposing Cuts to Edinburgh Public Libraries

 I regularly vlog about my experiences as a PhD researcher on my YouTube channel.
 I presented a PechaKucha talk about this vlog to the 2017 ‘LLC Blethers’ event.
 Inciting Sparks have published a video of my presentation here.
 I have twice been a first-round reviewer for the James Tait Black award.